 - Milk – Lots of fresh raw milk.
 Made kefir from this as well.

 - Cream – This I’m embarrassed to admit was not the best cream, though kinda expensive.
-Read more about my mistake in this post.

 - Butter – Organic butter.

 - Beef Tallow – For frying and in stews.